 Scenarios

 You can use IPsec-VPN to establish a connection between the VPC and the data center, and configure BGP dynamic routing.
-After the configuration is completed, the VPC and the data center can automatically learn routes and communicate with each other by using BGP.
+After the configuration is complete, the VPC and the data center can automatically learn routes and communicate with each other by using BGP dynamic routing.
 This reduces network maintenance costs and network configuration errors.

-An autonomous system (AS) is a small unit that independently decides which routing protocol to use in the system.
+An autonomous system (AS) is a small unit that independently determines the routing protocol to be used in the system.
 This unit is an independent and manageable network unit.
 It may consist of a simple network or a network group that is controlled by one or more network administrators.
 Each AS has a globally unique identifier called ASN.

 A VPC is created in the Germany (Frankfurt) region and cloud services are deployed in the VPC.
 For more information, see Create a VPC with an IPv4 CIDR block.

-You have read and understand the security group rules that apply to the ECS instances in VPCs, and the security group rules allow gateway devices in the data center to access cloud resources.
-For more information, see View security group rules and Add a security group rule.
+Make sure that the security group rules for the ECS instances in the VPC allow the on-premises gateway device to access cloud resources.
+For more information, see Query security group rules and Add a security group rule.

 Procedure